- About Us

 2018 ETSU STEM Education Conference

-Conference Theme: STEM & Literacy in Education
+Conference Theme: STEM & LIteraCy in Education (SLICE)

 Dates: Thursday, May 31st and Friday, June 1st, 2018